 Philip: What about religion in different cultures?
 In some cultures, you have to be a part of that religion or you lose your life.
 How do you cope with this and survive to move on?

-I’ve discovered in my years of travel that people are good, non-violent, and welcoming in most cases.
+I’ve discovered in my years of travel that people are good, non-violent unless in group setting with a story that goes well before their birth, and welcoming in most cases.
 This is particularly true when it comes to foreigners and tourists.
-There is something about a tourist that invokes empathy in locals – they will try to assist, give directions, and just be nice in general.
-Nomad tips wouldn’t be complete without this side-note.
+There is something about a tourist that invokes empathy in locals – they will try to assist, give directions, and just be nice in general since it is a core value for people, in addition to them being the momentarily ambassadors of their country to you.

-There are a few crazy places in the world that you should avoid in all costs (Iraq, Syria, and Libya come to mind).
-You don’t need nomad tips to figure that one out.
+There are a few crazy places in the world that you should avoid in all costs (Any place that is currently in turomoil and is going over a massive violent change, those things happen through history, and you should avoid those places until dust settles down).
 The world is so big that you can pick and choose the safe places to go to.
-Start slowly, from peaceful places, and surround yourself with peaceful people.

 Don’t look for trouble – obvious nomadic tips